abulka/flutter_ghactions/README.md

 Building a default flutter project using GitHub Actions for all OS's.

+## Windows support

+I had to

+     flutter create --platforms=windows .

+on a windows 10 machine to get the `windows/` subdirectory to be created, to support building a windows build.

 ## Getting Started

 This project is a starting point for a Flutter application.